Some people claim that biofuels are the future. Others claim that it’s hydrogen. But they are wrong, and there are seven overlapping reasons why.

 Every year, the value delivered by a kWh of electricity increases by more than any increase in the cost of electricity.

-As one example, the Apple iPhone X is the latest lineup-worthy phone.
-The usual suspects are aghast at the $1,000 USD price tag.
+As one example, the Apple iPhone X was a recent lineup-worthy phone.
+The usual suspects were aghast at the $1,000 USD price tag.
 But let’s look at it through the lens we’ve been building.
 First off, it has an OLED screen which is much more energy efficient than the absurdly efficient LED screens of other smartphones.
 In a thinner package with more functionality, the battery lasts hours longer.
 The phone has absurdly more processing power than luggable computers circa 30 years ago.
 It has such good camera capabilities that you have to be a professional or a serious hobbyist to need more.
 It’s a book reader capable of holding every book in your local library without noticing.
 It’s a video camera.
 It’s a digital recorder.
 It’s a concierge and assistant, with Siri able to perform increasingly complex things for you based on you saying a few words.
 It’s a GPS, navigating you to your destination anywhere in the world.
 You can get an app that will allow it to take your blood pressure.
 It’s a pedometer.
 It’s a handheld games device.
 It can control your TV, your lights, and your air conditioning.
 And it’s about as good as a couple of competitive products from other vendors.

 Consumers have choice.
 And that choice is available to most people in developed countries.
 80% of people in the USA had smartphones in 2016.
 Most of them are capable of doing most of what the iPhone X does.